upbound/up/CONTRIBUTING.md

    depend on stable versions of dependencies if needed.
 1. **branch repo**: Create a new release branch using the GitHub UI for the repo.
-1. **release branch prep**: Make any release-specific updates on the release branch (typically documentation).
 1. **tag release**: Run the `Tag` action on the _release branch_ with the desired version (e.g. `v0.14.0`).
 1. **build/publish**: Run the `CI` action on the release branch with the version